FelixPlastik/AI-and-I/101 best poster bot/README.md

 <br><br><br>

-### image generation + selection + print
+### `image generation + selection + print`
 ### Because the AI does not give me 1 poster but a range of eXtrems of what it learned, the process stays a ping pong and I had to choose the poster.
 I also decided to screenprint it.
-Afterwards I threw the poster in the contest again.
+Afterwards I participated again with the generated poster.

 ![a](img/IMG_1021.jpg)